Check memory-usage¶

 Bytes |

-The memory that can be given instantly to processes without the system going into swap.
-This is calculated by summing different memory values depending on the platform and it is supposed to be used to monitor actual memory usage in a cross platform fashion. |
+Memory that can be given instantly to processes without the system going into swap.
+Calculated by summing different memory values depending on the platform.
+Intended to monitor actual memory usage in a cross-platform fashion. |

 buffers |